Marín, Pontevedra

 Marín is a town and municipality in Galicia, Spain in the province of Pontevedra.
-This town is where the Spanish Navy was settled.
-It was established as the Escuela Naval Militar de Oficiales (Naval Academy for Officers).
-It is located on the southern shore of the estuary of Pontevedra, in the comarca of O Morrazo.
+It is located on the southern shore of the ria of Pontevedra, in the comarca of O Morrazo.
+This town is home to the Escuela Naval Militar de Oficiales (Naval Academy for Officers).

 Formerly named San Xiao Ancorados by ships anchored nearby, but it is a popular distortion of "Encoirados," meaning leather tanneries, as they were in the Lameira river which flows into the urban center of the village.
-Father Sarmiento says his name comes from the Latin word mare, meaning sea, but it is now known to be derived from the name of a former possessor of this land named Marinus.
+Father Sarmiento says the town’s name came from the Latin word mare, meaning sea, but it is now known to be derived from the name of a former possessor of this land named Marinus.
 Marín derives from Marini, "property of Marinus."
 Both references to the sea are, therefore, pure coincidences.